Privacy, HIPAA, and Patient Data Security

 How It Works: - AI model trained across multiple institutions without centralizing data - Each institution trains model on local data, shares only model parameters (not patient data) - Central server aggregates model updates to improve global model - Cycle repeats until model converges

-Limitations: - Model parameters can still leak some information (though much less than raw data) - Requires technical infrastructure for federated training - Coordination challenges across institutions - Still vulnerable to some inference attacks
+Limitations: - Model updates can leak information; the magnitude is architecture-, access-, and defense-dependent - Requires technical infrastructure for federated training - Coordination challenges across institutions - Still vulnerable to some inference attacks

 Medical Applications: - Multi-hospital AI model development (e.g., radiology AI trained across 10 hospitals without sharing images) - Rare disease research (aggregate learning across institutions with small patient numbers)

-Privacy Benefits: - Rigorous mathematical privacy guarantee (unlike heuristic de-identification) - Protects against re-identification and inference attacks - Can be applied to training data or model outputs
+Privacy Benefits: - Rigorous mathematical privacy guarantee (unlike heuristic de-identification) - Can limit defined information leakage under the stated assumptions - Can be applied to training data or model outputs

 Limitations: - Reduces accuracy (noise degrades model performance) - Trade-off between privacy and utility - Requires careful tuning of privacy parameters - Not intuitive for non-experts